scala/docs.scala-lang/_sips/minutes/2019-12-18-sip-minutes.md

    of keyword or syntax - at the extension point.
 Then you wouldn't create a new language dialect, and wouldn't need to introduce a new import/flag.

-* Séb: that wouldn't work for mocking library, where you would typically just enable it for the compilation of test sources.
+* Seb: that wouldn't work for mocking library, where you would typically just enable it for the compilation of test sources.
 * Gui: if mocking libraries work with macros, then the macro can just write the right tree, with the force extends
-* Séb: yeah, maybe
+* Seb: yeah, maybe

 Seth comments that he find the whole thing so questionable.
 To him it seems like an area where everything was fine, and there wasn't a big pain point.
 Sébastien says that this is a big pain point for him, along with